UPDATE: This article was originally posted on March 8, 2021. It has been updated with new information and tips below.

 HBS is another great place to explore and develop your entrepreneurial skillset.
 As their website says: “The HBS community is a place where students are encouraged and inspired to pursue their entrepreneurial passions.
 There is a vast ecosystem of resources that supports the unique needs of innovators both inside and outside the classroom.”

-In fact, around 50% of HBS graduates create at least one new venture!
+In fact, around 14% of the HBS Class of 2024 launched their own venture.
 What’s more, the school ranks first for both founders and female founders of enterprises.

 In addition to a wide array of entrepreneurial courses, such as Entrepreneurship and Global Capitalism, Launching Technology Ventures, and Entrepreneurial Failure, there is the renowned Startup Bootcamp, an immersion program where you join a team to launch a new venture, Harvard iLab, and the Rock Center for Entrepreneurship.